 In Decision 95/60, the above derogation is limited to amino acids and it is not extended to peptides as well.
-In fact, the advice of the Scientific Veterinary Committee (Report from the Scientific Veterinary Committee on the risk from BSE of some products derived from ruminants.
-Adopted on 12 December 1994 to the Commission on this issue recommended only amino acids to be excluded from the feed ban.
+In fact, the advice of the Scientific Veterinary Committee to the Commission on this issue recommended only amino acids to be excluded from the feed ban.
 This advice was used as scientific background for the adoption of Decision 95/60.